Leave of Absence / ADA

 Can employers require employees to submit a Return to Work form before returning to work after being absent due to a serious health condition?

-Yes, as a condition of restoring an employee who was absent on a leave of absence due to the employee’s own serious health condition, the employee is required to complete the District’s Return to Work form and to submit a letter from the employee’s own health care provider that the employee is able to resume work.**Please note that an employee must submit a District Return to Work form before returning to work after being absent for caring of a family member.
+Yes, as a condition of restoring an employee who was absent on a leave of absence due to the employee’s own serious health condition, the employee is required to complete the District’s Return to Work form and to submit a letter from the employee’s own health care provider that the employee is able to resume work.**Please note that an employee must submit a request District Return to Work in Workday before returning to work after being absent for caring of a family member.
 Medical documentation is not required in this case.

 What happens if I do not submit a requested medical release to return to work?